Winning Sales Funnel Stages and Strategy Explained for 2025

 You can support your opportunity funnel with your email signature.
 It’s easier for recipients to engage with the content instead of attaching a bunch of PDFs.

-Ryan adds:
+Ryan added:

 “If you’re keeping your funnel tight and focusing on targeted sales leads that are a good fit for your company, it should start to thin out.”